cvat-ai/cvat/README.md

 # Running CVAT in Bossa Nova GCP

 - Docker and other pre-reqs come installed in the Compute Engine VMs
-- cvat-server and cvat-ui images built from our changes pushed to Container Registry (currently in the cvat-dev-rob project)
-- docker-compose.no-infra.yaml uses those images, and doesn't run postgres or redis since we have the managed instances
+- docker-compose.no-infra.yaml (in the repo root) will run everything using the images in Bossa Nova GCP artifact registry.
+It does not run postgres or redis, as there are managed instances in GCP for those.
 - Endpoints for managed Postgres and Redis instances need to be configured as environment variables
   - CVAT_REDIS_HOST - url of redis instance
   - CVAT_POSTGRES_HOST - url of postgres instance